-Applicants to any of our distance-accessible courses/programs that may lead to professional licensure or certification should become familiar with the regulations governing distance accessible programs in their state.
+Applicants to any of our online courses/programs that may lead to professional licensure or certification should become familiar with the regulations governing distance accessible programs in their state.
 Licensure requirements vary from state to state and by professional organization.
 Emory is working toward developing a database to provide this information.
 Prospective students residing in states other than Georgia and those states identified, should contact their state’s Board of Nursing and Department of Education for specific rules and regulations pertaining to completion of clinical learning experiences in that state when enrolled in a distance-accessible program.